Beliavsky/Fortran-code-on-GitHub/README.md

 [TREK7](https://github.com/larsbrinkhoff/trek7): Star Trek simulation game written by Donald M. Ecclestone in the early 70ties for the PDP-10.
 The game was ported to VAX computers running VMS in 1978 by the author with the help of Dan Gahlinger.

+[UCSD_p-Trek](https://github.com/Jim-F/UCSD_p-Trek): port of "Super Star Trek" to the standalone IBM PC version of the UCSD p-System, by Jim Fehlinger

 [wumpus](https://github.com/YeonJu/wumpus): [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) game in Fortran, LISP, Prolog, and Literate-Java, by Yeon Ju

 ## General Purpose